TimHeiszwolf/Chamber-Model-Fitting/README.md

 ### Contact

-If you have any question want some help.
+If you have any question or want some help.
 You can contact me on Linkedin: https://www.linkedin.com/in/tim-heiszwolf/